Living Room Bedroom Combo (Design Ideas)

 Break Up a Space with an Area Rug

-One way to give the illusion of two different spaces is to use an area rug to split them up. without the need for a physical barrier, a rug can be positioned under a sofa and coffee table to divide a living space from a bed area.
+One way to create the illusion of two different spaces is to use an area rug to divide them.
+Without a physical barrier, a rug can be positioned under a sofa and coffee table to divide a living space from a bed area.

 Use a Storage Unit as a Room Divider